Azure/fta-architecturalreview/articles/sap-on-azure.md

 ## Backup & Archiving
-   As part of data management and availiability, we need to regularly back up our operating system and database to restore the SAP system, if required.
+   As part of data management and availability, we need to regularly back up our operating system and database to restore the SAP system, if required.
 To use an appropriate back up and restore method is one of the most important tasks of the system and database administrator.
    Data archiving is used by companies with two main goals in mind: reducing data volumes in the system and complying with legal data retention requirements.
 Both goals are obtained using the same processes, which together make up this variant: Monitoring, Analyzing and Categorizing, Archiving and Post Processing.

 - **What is the Current Backup Strategy?**